kobmic/serverless-rps-lab/README.md

 Test your API with curl.

 ## Where to go from here
-If you still want to code more here are some ideas.
+If you still want to code, here are some ideas.

 ### Implement highscore
 Implement a highscore feature for the rps game.
 Checkout the 'dynamo-process-stream' blueprint in AWS Lmabda.
 It's an DynamoDB trigger that logs updates to a table.
 Implement a lambda function that gets the updates, and when receiving an update for a game that's ended, update a **highscore** collection, i.e, "player, wins, losts, ties".